IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 Only root-level domains are required for account setup.
 For example, if you're going to use UID2 SDK for JavaScript on example.com, shop.example.com, and example.org, you only need to provide the domain names example.com and example.org.
 :::

 ## Add UID2 SDK For JavaScript to Your Site

-The following codes form the overview of the codes you will need to add into your websites and illustrate the different events that the SDK can trigger.
+The following code gives an overview of the code you will need to add into your website, and illustrates the different events that the SDK can trigger.

+{**GWH_SW_11 Do we need to offer any info?
+Does this go into every page?
+Are there some cases where they don't need to use some of the events or some of the code?
+Or they could just actually plug in the below, with the correct URL?**}

 ```js
 <script async src="{{ UID2_JS_SDK_URL }}"></script>